 For tang, I added in some sheep sorrel and wood sorrel then came some dandelion and a few of the invigorating wild mustards like bittercress.
-Their tiny seed pods when young are excellent for nippy jolts of flavour.
+Their tiny flower pods when young are excellent for nippy jolts of flavour.
 The unopened buds and greens of crow garlic went in too (they taste exactly like scallions or chives.)
 And finally, I also threw in some sheep sorrel seeds, daisy buds and bright orange calendula petals for colour.

 My first few attempts were a little lacklustre, but by the fourth batch, it was delicious.
 The main issue was the texture, the greens by themselves didn’t provide that crunchy zest I was so fond of.
 But I learned to chop in the large juicy stems of the curly dock, add the bulbs of crow garlic, even wild fennel stalks.
 All these gave body, not to mention plenty of flavour.
 For additional crunch, I’ve also added small cubes of fresh burdock root.

 So who needs expensive green powders to mix into smoothies or expensive probiotic supplements – when it can all come in one dish, and mostly for free.
 A little serving of this daily is truly good medicine.
 This method takes about a week to make and is based on fermentation guru’s Sandor Katzs recipes.
 Kimchi can be fermented longer, and the above wild ingredients can be adapted for other fermentation methods.